herolab-uga/indoor-rssi-mobile-robot/README.md

+# Overview
+This repository contains the datasets used in particle filter localization of a fixed Wi-Fi Access Point (AP).
+The datasets contain robot path locations, odometry data, and RSSI measurements captured from a robot with multiple receivers moving in an environment.
+The datasets have the same structure and the data is all obtained from within the same environment.

 # Dataset structure
 | attribute #   | attribute name | attribute description                                     |
 | ------------- | -------------  | --------------------------------------------------------- |